Wandalen/wTesting/README.md

 #### Description

-Test suite is a set of test routines in one file, each test routine is a set of test features( cases ).
+Test suit is a set of test routines in one file, each test routine is a set of test features( cases ).
 Test feature is a combination of code execution and validation of obtained results, that is aimed to check some aspect of the program.

 For convenience, each test feature may have own description, it can be provided through `description` field.